 - Effective Teaching offers inspiration and catechetical formation.
 This year, well-known author and catechetical blogger at The Religion Teacher, Jared Dees, is writing our columns.
 Lots to share with your catechetical team!

-- Leading DRE is dedicated to parish-based directors of religious education and faith formation leaders offering advice, encouragement, and resources.
+- Parish Catechetical Leader is dedicated to parish-based directors of religious education and faith formation leaders offering advice, encouragement, and resources.

-- Engaging Adults is a new department in Catechist this year, dedicated to adult faith formation with ideas that support adult spiritual growth.
+- Engaging Adults is dedicated to adult faith formation with ideas that support adult spiritual growth.
 Many catechists serve both children and adults, so this department shines a light on that important ministry.

-- Advice from Master Catechists offers practical and insightful responses to questions you’ve submitted to our Master Catechists.
+- Advice from a Master Catechist offers practical and insightful responses to questions you’ve submitted to our Master Catechists.
 Here is a great opportunity for you and your fellow catechists to organize a discussion group, using these same questions for further discussion based on your own personal learning situations!